Happy 93rd Birthday, Mel Brooks!

 It makes sense that Brooks, who grew up in prewar Williamsburg around immigrants from the old country, lent the voice of the man who experienced all of modern human history a complaining Yiddish cadence.
 “Half the people in the neighborhood ONLY spoke Yiddish,” Brooks wrote to Denby.
 “It was called Mamaloshen, mother tongue, a connection to heritage and family.
 It’s a shame to lose those rhythms.”

 Whether Brooks knows it or not, he was integral in keeping those rhythms going, to the point where any faux-Yiddish accent can now pass for a credible Mel Brooks impression.
 Many of the old mamaloshen speakers have disappeared, but Brooks continued to call on their memory, channeling the past through the voices of characters like Yogurt in “Space Balls,” who sagely reminds us all to “use the Schwartz.”

 Brooks is still revisiting old material — his most recent endeavor was a revised version of his 2007 musical adaptation of his 1974 film “Young Frankenstein” for the West End — and he sticks to his routines.
 Denby reports that in the age of word processors, Brooks writes every day on unlined paper.
 As for kinship, he sees his old friend Carl Reiner, his collaborator on “The 2,000-Year-Old Man” almost every evening.

-Perhaps the most interesting thing about this snapshot of Brooks in old age is how little he has changed from the outlook of his youth.
+Perhaps the most interesting thing about Brooks in old age is how little he has changed from the outlook of his youth.
 It’s only natural that the young man who played an ancient one would seem youthful in his own old age.
 Mel Brooks is both an old and a young soul.
-May that soul stay with us for 2,000 more years.
+May that soul stay with us for 2,093 more years.
+Happy Birthday, Melvin!

 PJ Grisar is the Forward’s culture intern.
 Contact him at [email protected]